-We are concerned that the models common in markets like the US and the UK, which gear the majority of pay towards performance-based pay, may have been wellintentioned but have produced damaging, unintended consequences such as escalating quantum and encouraging short-termism or financial engineering.
+We are concerned that the models common in markets like the US and the UK, which gear the majority of pay towards performance-based pay, may have been well-intentioned but have produced damaging, unintended consequences such as escalating quantum and encouraging short-termism or financial engineering.
 Other markets around the world where pay is more restrained are at risk of importing these poor practices.

 We consider a key risk to be focusing the majority of pay on achieving performance targets which can be difficult to define and set with the right degree of rigour.
 This risks strongly incentivising executives to hit targets over relatively short time frames, regardless of whether these actions are best aligned to long-term, sustainable returns to shareholders and other stakeholders.
-This is particularly the case with schemes that disproportionally focus on increasing the share price through heavy weighting to total shareholder returns metrics.
-We also do not support the use of share options, which can introduce similar risks of short-termism, too much focus on the share price, and which do not encourage long-term ownership of stock.
+This is particularly the case with schemes that disproportionally focus on increasing the share price through heavy weighting to total shareholder returns (TSR) metrics.
+We would expect TSR to constitute only a small part of the metrics used and be balanced with other metrics better aligned with long-term performance.
+Starting from 2021 we will not support pay packages where TSR is the dominant metric.
+We are also hesitant to support the use of share options, apart from under very limited circumstances, as we believe share options can introduce similar risks of short-termism, too much focus on the share price, and which do not encourage long-term ownership of stock.